tobyrush/music-theory-pages/README.md

 - Portable Document Format (.pdf)
 - Scalable Vector Graphics (.svg)

+These pages were originally created in Adobe Illustrator, but you can edit them in any vector graphics program (such as Inkscape, Vecteezy, or many others) by opening the SVG version.

 **Fonts**

 PDF files contain subsets of the required fonts embedded into the document.
 Because many of the fonts are not available under a Creative Commons license, they are not included in this package; to open or edit the Illustrator or SVG files, you must procure the necessary fonts, or replace them with other fonts.